18 December 2018

-Here is the problem in a nutshell: the EU acts as a gatekeeper to Turkey’s market for exporters from third countries, but Turkey’s exporters aren’t secured reciprocal access to third country markets in return.
-Turkey is forced to negotiate access to third country markets after its own market has already been opened up - at which point its negotiating position is significantly diminished.
+Here is the problem in a nutshell: the EU negotiates away access to Turkey’s market for goods to third countries, but Turkey’s exporters aren’t secured reciprocal access to third country markets in return.
+Turkey is therefore left in a position to negotiate access to third country markets after its own market has already been opened up - at which point its negotiating position is significantly diminished.

 This is more than a theoretical problem.
-Many countries have simply refused to open their market to Turkey after the agreement of their EU FTA, because they have already won access to Turkey’s market.
+Many countries have simply refused to agree trade deals with Turkey after the agreement of their EU FTA, because they have already won significant non-reciprocal access to Turkey’s good market.
 From the point of (typically mercantilist) trade negotiators - who tend to consider exports good, and imports bad - why would they voluntarily open their market to imports from Turkey, once they’ve already secured access to Turkey’s market for their own exporters?

 This is exemplified by Mexico’s actions with regards to Turkish trade.
 After agreeing a trade deal that came into force with the EU in 2000, Mexico have prevaricated trade talks with Turkey.
 To date, there is still no trade agreement between the two nations.
 This is not for lack of trying from Turkey - there is simply no mercantilist incentive for Mexico to engage in trade talks.
 Similar responses have been made by South Africa and Algeria.